mileweb/docs-content-hdt/en/docs/portal/transports/manage-transport.md

 - To filter transports, type characters in the search box and then press the Enter key or click magnifier icon, the filtering is case insensitive.
 To remove the filter, click the **Reset** button.

-- To view detailed configurationis of a transport, click the transport name.
+- To view detailed configurationis of a transport, click the **Transport Name** of it.

 - To edit, show history, delete, active, or suspend a transport, click the **Action** drop-down box, and select the action you want to perform.